ccollicutt/swiftacular/README.md

 $ vi group_vars/all # ie. edit the CHANGEMEs in the file
 # Source aliases, etc
 $ . ansiblerc
-# Test connectivity to virtual machiens
+# Test connectivity to virtual machines
 $ ans -m ping all
 # Run the playbook to deploy Swift!
 $ pb site.yml